Sumner PC & Associates

 Estate Planning Lawyer And Attorneys In Michigan

 Our firm has attorneys with over 40 years of experience in creating estate plans.
 We have successfully assisted hundreds of clients with estate plans.
-Now may be the time to contact our Michigan Estate Planning lawyer if you’re looking to update your estate plan, will or trust.
+Now is the time to contact our Michigan Estate Planning lawyer if you’re looking to update your estate plan, will or trust.

 - Create an estate plan with the goal of minimizing or avoiding probate,